bbddda/VMTHook/README.md

 # VMT
-A safe, header only easy to use VMT hooking class.
+A header only easy to use VMT hooking class.

 Example usage: